AndrewDMorgan/c--/README.md

 # c-- V1
 c-- is a very interesting language.
 Like how c++ means c but 1 better, c-- means c but a lot worse.
-It's an interpreted language that skips the lexer and has you type the token formated code making it very hard to understand.
+It's an interpreted language that works by turning all syntaxes into built in functions with a strict layout of parameters.
 The commands are bellow, be warned, you brain will hurt a lot.
 This is a joke langauge just for fun but try to use it if you want.
 Run the program and input the file (be careful, you can't use \n).
 There is next to no error detection in the code while running and there are probably many bugs.

 # Features